Indochina refugee crisis: Hoa

 The Hoa are ethnic Chinese living in Vietnam, especially in the Cholon area of Saigon.
 In 1975, an estimated one to two million Hoa lived in Vietnam, and they owned or controlled most of the commerce of South Vietnam.
 After South and North Vietnam were united under a single communist government in 1976, the new government began to transform the economy from capitalist to socialist.
 The people most affected were the Hoa.
 The Hoa people were threatened by the Vietnamese who sent them as agricultural workers in the New Economic Zones (state farms) set up by the Government; with 1.5 million relocated.
 Hoa businesses in Saigon were confiscated.

-In the years following the Vietnam War, ethnic Chinese were purged from Vietnam.
+In the years following the Vietnam War, ethnic Chinese emigrated from Vietnam.
 Beginning in April 1978 about 450,000 Hoa would go overland to China or by boat to Hong Kong during the next few years.
 265,000 Hoa, mainly land arrivals, would be resettled in China.
 Between 1975 and 1999, 143,700 Vietnamese refugees, mostly Hoa arriving by sea in Hong Kong, were resettled in other countries.
 More than 67,000 were repatriated to Vietnam.

 Relations between China and Vietnam deteriorated, partly because of the repression of the Hoa.
 Although vast majority of the "Boat People" were ethnic Vietnamese (see below), those who sailed for refuge to China were largely Hoa people.
 In February 1979, following Vietnam's ousting of the China-backed genocidal Khmer Rouge and Vietnam's occupation of Cambodia, China launched an offensive against Vietnam, briefly occupied parts of its north and then withdrew from Vietnam.
 This conflict became known as the Sino-Vietnamese War.
 The Vietnamese government initiated a policy of encouraging the Hoa to leave the country and charging them a fee of several thousand dollars to do so.
 Because of the outflow, the Hoa population of Vietnam declined during the 1980s.

+Ethnic Chinese refugees from the three Indochinese countries have established organizations for mutual support in their new settlements; several of these join the World Federation of Chinese Organizations from Vietnam, Cambodia and Laos (世界越棉寮華人團體聯合會).